7 Steps to Creating Tailored Content to Grow Sales

 • Reviewing and responding to comments

-Two eCommerce retailers may be functionally identical, but appearing exactly the same will spell eCommerce suicide.
+Two eCommerce retailers may be functionally identical, but appearing the same will spell eCommerce suicide.

-What’s even more important is to come back to buyer personas from time to time.
+What’s even more important is to revisit buyer personas occasionally.
 The audience you had when you started your business is unlikely to be the same group of people you’re selling to today.

-Your target audience is at best simply older than they were when you got started.
+Your target audience is, at best, simply older than they were when you started.
 Do they like the same things and find information in the same ways?
-Alternatively, they might be a completely different group of people, with preferences you never even considered.
+Alternatively, they might be a completely different group of people, with preferences you never considered.

 And ask…